dd9jn/rfc4880bis/crypto-refresh.md

 #### "Hash" Armor Header {#armor-header-key-hash}

 This header is deprecated, but some older implementations expect it in messages using the Cleartext Signature Framework ({{cleartext-signature}}).
-When present, The armor header key `Hash` contains a comma-separated list of hash algorithms used in the signatures on message, with digest names as specified in "Text Name" column in {{hash-registry}}.
+When present, The armor header key `Hash` contains a comma-separated list of hash algorithms used in the signatures on message, with digest names as specified in "Text Name" column in {{hash-algorithms-registry}}.
 These headers SHOULD NOT be emitted unless:

 - The cleartext signed message contains a v4 signature made using a SHA2-based digest (`SHA224`, `SHA256`, `SHA384`, or `SHA512`), and